bhuh12/vue-router-tab/docs/api/README.md

 ### tab-transition

-The transition effect of tab, transition when adding and closing tabs
+The transition effect of tab, transition when adding and closing tabs.

 - type: `String | Object`